tj800x/Ollama-mcp/OLLAMA_MCP_CLINE.md

 Models like `gemma3:1b` and `qwen2.5-coder:1.5b` do not have this logic in their templates and will ignore the `think` parameter.

 ### Known Issues
-- **Timeout with Thinking Models**: Models that support thinking, such as `mannix/jan-nano:latest`, can be very slow to load and may time out, even with extended timeout settings.
-This is a limitation of the models themselves, not the MCP server.
+- **Timeout with Thinking Models**: Larger models that support thinking, such as `mannix/jan-nano:latest`, can be very slow to load and may time out.
+For a faster alternative, **`qwen3:0.6b`** is a small model that reliably supports the `think` parameter without significant loading delays.

 ## MCP Tools Available